Multilingual Projects on the NLG Platform

 # What's next?

-You can see an example of a bilingual project: Newsstream Project English/German (opens new window) Or you can deepen your knowledge of setting up an NLG in E-commerce: Webinar NLG Projects in E-Commerce (opens new window)
+- You can explore an example of a bilingual project: Newsstream Project English/German (opens new window)